 3.11.15 Reasonable excuse

-Note: Under the targeted compliance framework, where job seekers do not consider they have a reasonable excuse for a failure, they are able to accept a penalty without discussing this with Services Australia.
+Note: Under the targeted compliance framework, where job seekers in the Penalty Zone do not consider they have a reasonable excuse for a failure, they are able to accept a penalty without discussing this with Services Australia.

 Prior notice of reasonable excuse